Country-Made Bombs and Improvised Explosive Devices (IEDs)

 Last updated:

-Treat the four-component IED model as the spine of the topic.
-Once you can name the initiator, main charge, switch, power source and container for any device in an MCQ stem, the rest is recall: which switch type means timer vs command-wired vs victim-operated, which Indian incident used a pressure cooker vs a tiffin vs a vehicle-borne payload, and which agency (NSG, BDS, CFSL Hyderabad, NIA) owns which step of the response.
+The four-component IED model is the core analytical framework.
+Once you can identify the initiator, main charge, switch, power source, and container for any device, the rest follows: which switch type indicates timer versus command-wired versus victim-operated, which Indian incident used a pressure cooker versus a tiffin versus a vehicle-borne payload, and which agency (NSG, BDS, CFSL Hyderabad, NIA) owns which step of the response.

 - IED (Improvised Explosive Device)